apache/openwhisk-xcode/README.md

 * The `<package-name>-manifest.json` contains package specific settings for actions.
 Settings here will override settings in `root-manifest.json`.

 ### WhiskKit
 A Swift 3 set of protocols and classes that lets you implement actions in Xcode.
-Provides an Xcode to OpenWhisk bridge via wsktool that allows you to directly install WhiskKit actions into OpenWhisk.
+WhiskKit provides an Xcode to OpenWhisk bridge via `wsktool` that allows you to directly install WhiskKit actions into OpenWhisk.
+To access the bridge, add dependency to the `root-manifest.json` where the `src` directory contains an Xcode project.  `wsktool` will search the project for Swift 3 actions.

 ## Building
 This code is build using Xcode 8 Beta 3.